© 2023 Prancer Enterprise

 How Prancer Security Solution can help you for DSS

-Prancer Cloud Security Solution can help companies to be compliant with the Payment Card Industry Data Security Standard (PCI DSS) by providing a comprehensive solution for securing cloud resources and infrastructure.
-The solution can connect to cloud providers and automatically assess the configuration of cloud resources against PCI DSS compliance requirements in real-time.
-This allows companies to quickly identify and address any potential compliance issues.
-Furthermore, Prancer can connect to git repositories for Infrastructure as Code (IaC) and ensure that all infrastructure codes going to the cloud are compliant before deployment.
-This helps to prevent any non-compliant configurations from being deployed in the first place.
+Prancer Cloud Security Solution offers an all-around protection of cloud resources and infrastructure to bring companies into full compliance with the Payment Card Industry Data Security Standard (PCI DSS).
+The solution can also be linked to cloud providers and automatically monitor the configuration of resources in terms of their conformity with PCI DSS requirements.
+This also enables companies to rapidly screen themselves for potential compliance problems.
+In addition, Prancer can link up to git repositories and confirm that all infrastructure codes going into the cloud are compliant.
+This keeps any non-compliant configurations out of the picture to begin with.

 Conclusion: